JimMarley420/spicetify-extension/extensions/artistSearch/README.md

 - Republish or redistribute this extension on Spicetify Marketplace
 - Claim authorship of the original work

-Forking and modifying for personal use is allowed, but it must not be redistributed.
+Forking and modifying for contribute is allowed, but it must not be redistributed.